balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 1) The struct "node" has the array e[100] commented out , i.e, it only has an int, float, double and char.
 2) With the array e[100] included, basically a bigger structure.

 The following is the benchmarking result for these cases.
-You could compile and execute the source code yourselves with the help of the instructions in Install.txt.
+You could compile and execute the source code yourselves with the help of the instructions in BUILD.md.

 ### Result for the testcase 1,
 ```c++